What Are Profit Interests?

 Considerations for Employers

-For employers, the granting of profit interests does not typically result in an immediate tax deduction, unlike salary or bonus expenses.
+For employers, the granting of profit interests does not typically result in an immediate tax deduction, unlike payroll taxes or bonus expenses.
 However, the company may be eligible for a deduction when the interests are realized, based on the amount included in the employee’s income as capital gains.

 Tax Planning and Compliance